-- Response Data: includes RAOs and response amplitudes and phase angles for all modes and all wave samples
+- Response Data: includes RAOs and phase angles for all modes and all Critical Points

-- Forcing Data: includes total, inertial, and diffraction wave excitation forcing amplitudes and phase angles
+- Forcing Data: includes total, inertial, and diffraction wave excitation forcing amplitudes per unit wave amplitude and phase angles

 - Hydrodynamics Data: includes hydrodynamic and hydrostatic coefficients (i.e. A, B, and C's)